(No ratings)

 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

-Dr. Andrew James Macginnitie, MD, PHD graduated from University of Chicago, Pritzker School of Medicine in 1998.
+Dr. Andrew J. Macginnitie, MD, PHD graduated from Yale School of Medicine.
 He completed residency at Boston Combined Residency Program in Pediatrics.
-He is certified by the Pediatrics Allergy & Immunology and has a state license in Wisconsin.
+He is certified by the American Board of Dermatology and has a state license in Wisconsin.

 Licensed In: Wisconsin

-Dr. Andrew James Macginnitie, MD, PHD does not have any reviews yet, be the first to leave a review of Dr. Andrew James Macginnitie, MD, PHD here: Leave a Review
+Dr. Andrew J. Macginnitie, MD, PHD does not have any reviews yet, be the first to leave a review of Dr. Andrew J. Macginnitie, MD, PHD here: Leave a Review

 (No ratings)